ibm-cloud-docs/dns/getting-help.md

 # Getting help and support
 {: #gettinghelp-with-dns}

-If you have problems or questions when using DNS, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support case in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){:external}.
-{:shortdesc}

-When using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.
+If you have problems or questions when using {{site.data.keyword.cloud}} Domain Name Registration, you can get help on our [support center](https://{DomainName}/unifiedsupport/supportcenter){:external} or by post your question on [Stack Overflow](https://stackoverflow.com/search?q=dns+ibm-cloud){:external}.
+When using the forums to ask a question, tag your question with "ibm-cloud" and "dns" so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

-* If you have technical questions about DNS, post your question on [Stack Overflow](https://stackoverflow.com/search?q=dns+ibm-cloud){:external}{:new_window} and tag your question with "dns" and "ibm-cloud".

-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/dns.html?smartspace=ibm-cloud){:external}{:new_window} forum.
-Include the  "dns" and "ibm-cloud" tags.

-See [Getting help](/docs/get-support?topic=get-support-getting-customer-support) for more details about using the forums.

 For information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).